colligant/colligant.github.io/index.md

 to Chile!).
 I've also worked with [AASO](https://umt.edu/aaso/) for multiple summers, doing everything from gravity wave research to embedded systems programming.

-This blog serves as a helpful place to share my research notes.
+This website serves as a helpful place to share my research notes.
 Occasionally I'll post tutorials or examples of interesting projects that I'm working on [here](blog).